-As you may know, Twitch VODs are only stored for a short amount of time on your channel before they are deleted; however, once they are removed from a Twitch channel are they gone for good?
-We’ll discuss that and more below.
+As you may know, Twitch streams are only stored for a short amount of time on your channel before they are deleted; however, once they are removed from a Twitch channel are they gone for good?
+We’ll discuss whether or not you can watch deleted Twitch streams below.

-There is no way to recover deleted VODs on Twitch.
-Once they are deleted, or once they expire, they are gone for good.
-For this reason it is best to download any content that you want to hold onto.
+You can’t watch deleted streams on Twitch.
+Once a stream is deleted, or once it expires, it is gone for good.
+For this reason it is best to download any content that you want to save indefinitely.

 So what myself and most streamers will typically do is enable the “Save Past Broadcasts” feature and then while these videos are saved on Twitch I pull content from them to share on other platforms.